salesforce-marketingcloud/sfmc-sdk-ios/README.md

-# mobile-sfmc-sdk-ios
+# Salesforce Unified SDK for iOS
-Staging repo for iOS unified sdk
+This is the git repository for the Salesforce Marketing Cloud Unified SDK for iOS.